 Experts recommend that you dilute the oil before use since the phenol content can cause issues for sensitive skin.

 One teaspoon of aloe vera gel along with 2 to 3 drops of oregano should be combined and applied to problem areas with a cotton ball.
 Avoid areas where the skin is broken.
 [R]

 Bacteria, bad breath, plaque, toothaches, and even periodontal disease can be alleviated through oregano.
 One drop of oregano should be added to your toothpaste.

 Another option is to combine 1 to 2 drops of oregano with 1 tablespoon of coconut oil, then, swish the contents in your mouth.

 There are numerous ways to prepare oregano for use to take advantage of the variety of health benefits it offers.

 Oregano can be applied to various areas of the body to treat certain types of infection.
 It can also be mixed with water and coconut oil to be used as a natural antibiotic.

 For sinus infections, it can be diluted in water to drink.
-Oregano can be used as a spice and applied to various foods and eaten.
+Origanum vulgare can be used as a spice and applied to various foods and eaten.